ag999git/001-mirror/11-numpy/115-ch11-eigen.md

 $A=QΛQ^T$

-If you perform the matrix multiplication $QΛQ^T$, you will recover the original matrix A.
+If you perform the matrix multiplication $QΛQ^T$, you will recover the original matrix $A$.

 ### 4. Elaborate Discussion